MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-call-data-connector.md

 2. On the **Call Detail Recording** tab, check the **Call Data Connector** box for each site you wish to monitor online, or uncheck sites as desired, and then click **Commit**.  -->
 To configure Call Data Connector, you'll use the following cmdlets:

-- `New-CsCloudCallDataConnection` is an online cmdlet that establishes an online data collector.
+- The New-CsCloudCallDataConnection cmdlet is an online cmdlet that establishes an online data collector.
-- `Get-CsCloudCallDataConnection` is an online cmdlet that retrieves an existing online data collector.
+- The Get-CsCloudCallDataConnection cmdlet is an online cmdlet that retrieves an existing online data collector.
-- `Set-CsCloudCallDataConnector` is an on-premises cmdlet that  saves an on-premises copy of the connection information created by the `New-CsCloudCallDataConnection` cmdlet.
+- The Set-CsCloudCallDataConnector cmdlet is an on-premises cmdlet that  saves an on-premises copy of the connection information created by the New-CsCloudCallDataConnection cmdlet.
-- `Set-CsCloudCallDataConnectorConfiguration` is an on-premises cmdlet that enables you to enable or disable the connector and to customize the scope level.
+- The Set-CsCloudCallDataConnectorConfiguration cmdlet is an on-premises cmdlet that enables you to enable or disable the connector and to customize the scope level.

 For example: